FunctionLab/humanbase-docs/docs/functional-networks.rst

 * TF regulation: To estimate shared transcription factor regulation between genes, we collected binding motifs from JASPAR.
 Genes were scored for the presence of transcription factor binding sites using the MEME software suite.
 Motif matches were treated as binary scores (present if P < 0.001).
 The final score for each gene pair was obtained by calculating the Pearson correlation between the motif association vectors for the genes.

 * MSigDB purturbations and miRNA: Chemical and genetic perturbation (c2:CGP) and microRNA target (c3:MIR) profiles were downloaded from the Molecular Signatures Database (MSigDB).
-Each gene pair's score was the sum of shared profiles weighted by the specificity of each profile
+Each gene pair's score was the sum of shared profiles weighted by the specificity of each profile.

 Evidence